-A 25-conductor input cable connects the PEJB to the iControl master console.
-If the master console cannot be located within direct wiring range (19 ft) of the PEJB, an extension box and extra cable are provided.
-If the system is equipped with a remote I/O (Ethernet) network, then the 25-conductor cable is routed through a network junction box.
+A 25-conductor input cable connects the PEJB to the iControl console.
+If the console cannot be located within direct wiring range (19 ft) of the PEJB, an extension box and extra cable are provided.
+If the system is equipped with a Ethernet network, then the 25-conductor cable is routed through a network junction box.